AmbiqAI/nnid/README.md

 To work on Apollo4, you need
 - Arm GNU Toolchain 11.3
 - Segger J-Link v7.56+
-# Speech Enhancement
+# Speaker Identification
-This speech enhancement model is based on 16kHZ sampling rate.
-The model size is about 100kB.
+This speaker identification model is based on 16kHZ sampling rate.
+The model size is about 110kB.
+Also, it includes one VAD (voice activity detection) model as a preprocessing.

 ### `Dataset`
-The SE model is trained based on several audio dataset, including human speech and noises.
+The NNID model is trained based on several audio dataset, including human speech and noises.
 Before you use this repo, please read on their license agreements carefully in [here](./docs/README.md).

 ## Compiling and Running a Pre-Trained Model
 From the `nnid/evb/` directory: